 Justification: Neighborhood greenways are a cost-effective way to providing low-stress bicycle networks through residential communities.
-The Tier 1 bikeways recommended in the prioritization section of this plan include neighborhood greenways that feed into seven Bicycle Pedestrian Priority Areas (Bethesda CBD, Friendship Heights CBD, Life Sciences Center, Silver Spring CBD, Wheaton CBD, White Flint and White Oak) and are recommended to be completed within five years of approval of this plan.
+The Tier 1 bikeways recommended in the prioritization section of this plan include neighborhood greenways that feed into 11 Bicycle and Pedestrian Priority Areas (Bethesda CBD, Friendship Heights CBD, Life Sciences Center, Long Branch, Lyttonsville, Piney Branch-University, Silver Spring CBD, Takoma / Langley Crossroads, Wheaton CBD, White Flint and White Oak) and are to be substantially completed in the near term.
 The Montgomery County Department of Transportation will need additional funding to hire staff and construct these bikeways.